-Even though the “introvert positive” movement is here, there are still a lot of misconceptions about introversion.
+Even though the “introvert movement” is here, there are still a lot of misconceptions about what introversion is.
 So, sometimes, it’s easier to say nothing at all about needing time alone or finding certain events to be overstimulating.
 In fact, if you’re an introvert, you probably do a lot of things that other people don’t realize are related to your temperament.
 Here are 21 of those things.
-I can’t speak for every introvert, but I believe this list is generally true:
+I can’t speak for every introvert, but I believe this list is generally true.

 1. When people interpret your quietness as you being stuck up, standoffish, or rude.
 It’s not that you think you’re better than other people; you really do care deeply about others.
 It’s just that you often don’t know what to say.

 2. When your friend invites you to a party/event and you have no energy to go.
 What you really need is to stay home and recharge your introvert batteries by watching Netflix, reading, gaming, or just relaxing.
 But you don’t want to hurt your friend’s feelings, so instead you make up an excuse like, “I’m not feeling well” or “Sorry, I have other plans.”